Aslam Inamdar

-Aslam Inamdar (born 23 February 2000) is an Indian kabaddi player.
+Aslam Mustafa Inamdar (born 23 February 2000) is an Indian kabaddi player.
 He began his career playing in the sub-junior nationals in Maharashtra, then joined Puneri Paltan as a raider from the 2021 Pro Kabaddi League season.
 He was a part of the Indian men's kabaddi squad that won gold at the 2022 Asian Games.

 Early life

 Inamdar hails from Taklibhan village in the Ahilyanagar district of Maharashtra.
 He comes from a lower-middle-class family.
 His father died in 2011, his mother was a domestic help and he worked as a cleaner in a small restaurant.
 Inamdar's success in kabaddi has helped improve his family's financial situation tremendously.